Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: Abstract

 \section{Abstract}

-The thermodynamics of black holes (BHs) within the Einstein–Maxwell–Scalar (EMS) framework, incorporating Barrow entropy and its logarithmic corrections to analyze quantum gravity effects is investigated here.
+The thermodynamics of black holes (BHs) within the Einstein–Maxwell–Scalar (EMS) framework, incorporating Barrow's fractalised entropy($S_B$) and its logarithmic correction ($S_{BLC}$) to analyze quantum gravity effects are investigated in this article.
 A static, spherically symmetric BH solution is obtained by coupling the scalar field nonminimally to the electromagnetic field through a scalar-dependent function.
-The thermodynamic properties—including temperature, specific heat, and Gibbs free energy—are derived and explored in the context of Barrow-modified entropy.
-We identify phase transitions and critical behavior by analyzing P–V criticality and uncover the influence of scalar and electric charges on stability.
-Furthermore, the Joule–Thomson expansion is examined to understand the inversion behavior and thermodynamic responses under adiabatic expansion.
-Our findings suggest the presence of thermodynamic instabilities, remnants, and nontrivial critical phenomena, providing new insights into BH thermodynamics in modified gravity scenarios with quantum corrections.
+The thermodynamic properties $-$ including temperature, specific heat and Gibbs free energy $-$ are derived and explored in the context of Barrow-modified entropy.
+Phase transitions and critical behavior are followed by analyzing $P–V$ criticality and the influence of scalar and electric charges on stability.
+Furthermore, the Joule–Thomson(JT) expansion is examined to understand the inversion behavior and thermodynamic responses under adiabatic expansion.
+Geometrothermodynamic Ricci is also studied.
+Our findings suggest the presence of thermodynamic instabilities, remnants and nontrivial critical phenomena, providing new insights into BH thermodynamics, information loss paradox, a probable explanation towards the formation of dark energy and dark matter etc in modified gravity scenario with quantum corrections.